TERRACE STATION at HORORATA ~ Sharing colonial stories ~

 Take a peek inside

-New in 2016: The Children’s Room has displays of books, toys, educational and other items that were used by the four generations of children who have called Terrace Station ‘home’, the earliest dating from 1824.
+4 - The Children’s Room, also within the homestead, has displays of books, toys, educational and other items that were used by four generations of children who have called Terrace Station ‘home’, the earliest dating from 1824.

-New in 2019: The 1885 purpose-built Swaggers Hut, 19th century Ploughman’s Caravan, and remnants of the light horse stables are able to be viewed.
+6 – 1885 purpose-built Swaggers Hut, 19th century Ploughman’s Caravan, and remnants of the light horse stables are able to be viewed.
 Information is provided within them.

 If you are unable to come out to Hororata, Kate is available to talk, during the daytime, to groups in Christchurch or nearby and share some of the stories of Terrace Station.